Caps for Sale

 Old Favorites: Reread charts/poems from previous stories.

-New Story: Introduce title, author and illustrator; Show the cover and discuss what a 'peddler' is and what the peddler might be selling.
+Introduce title, author and illustrator; Show the cover and discuss what a 'peddler' is and what the peddler might be selling.
 Take a picture walk being sure to discuss what is happening in each of the pictures.
-Below are some sample questions to get you started..
+Below are some sample questions to get you started...

 Make sure to stop the picture walk right after monkeys shake their fingers back at the peddler.
 Ask students to predict what they think will happen next; Read aloud for enjoyment and to see how the peddler eventually regains all of his caps.

-Story: Reread Caps for Sale, encouraging students to join in on the repetitive parts.
+Reread Caps for Sale, encouraging students to join in on the repetitive parts.
 Show students pictures from the story.
-Review the story, having students work together to sequence pictures from the story to show what happened first, second, third, next, etc. (I found sequence pictures in an old Frank Schaffer book.
-I do not have the title or publication date.
-However, here is the information that I do have...Frank Schaffer Publications FS-1006 Literature Library, Vol.6, K-1.); Continue work with the 'sound monkeys' from yesterday.
+Review the story, having students work together to sequence pictures from the story to show what happened first, second, third, next, etc. Continue work with the 'sound monkeys' from yesterday.

-Story: Let students act out Caps for Sale!
-You will need one peddler and a lot of monkeys!; Have students work together to match up monkeys and their corresponding rhyming bananas.
+Let students act out Caps for Sale!
+You will need one peddler and a lot of monkeys!
+Also, have students work together to match up monkeys and their corresponding rhyming bananas.
 (See below.)

 Companion Story: Reread the Five Little Monkeys Sitting in a Tree retelling chart 'Little Monkeys.'

-Companion Story: Reread the Five Little Monkeys Sitting in a Tree retelling chart 'Little Monkeys.', Have students mask letters such as u, q, c, t, m and small words such as 'up', 'in', 'as', 'can', 'be'.
+Reread the Five Little Monkeys Sitting in a Tree retelling chart 'Little Monkeys.'
+Then, have students mask letters such as u, q, c, t, m and small words such as 'up', 'in', 'as', 'can', 'be'.